Table of Content

 Substitution reactions are the most common reactions of alkanes, haloalkanes and other organic compounds.
 These reactions involve the substitution of one of the atoms of the molecule as leaving the group in the presence of either nucleophile or electrophile.

-Unlike substitution reactions, elimination reactions involve the elimination of some of the atoms in the form of good leaving groups such as water, halogen etc. For example; elimination of water molecule from alcohol forms alkene.
+Unlike substitution reactions, elimination reactions involve the elimination of some atoms in the form of good leaving groups such as water, halogen etc. For example; elimination of water molecule from alcohol forms alkene.
 It is an example of a dehydration reaction.

 Similarly, elimination of hydrogen molecule forms unsaturated compounds and called dehydrogenation reaction.
 Rearrangement reactions do not eliminate or add any atom but only rearrange the molecule to form a new one.
 Addition reactions involve the addition of some atoms over multiple chemical bonds.